Laser-induced fluorescence detection of the 4d$^4D_{7/2}\rightarrow$5p$^4P^\circ_{5/2}$ transition of Kr II in a hollow cathode discharge: Introduction

-The air wavelength of the Kr II 4d$^4D_{7/2}\rightarrow$5p$^4P^\circ_{5/2}$ transition has been measured to be 728.982$\nobreakspace$nm with an accuracy of 0.7$\nobreakspace$pm \cite{Dzierżęga_2001, Saloman_2007}.
+The air wavelength of the Kr II 4d$^4D_{7/2}\rightarrow$5p$^4P^\circ_{5/2}$ transition has been previously measured to be 728.982$\nobreakspace$nm with an accuracy of 0.7$\nobreakspace$pm (about 400$\nobreakspace$MHz) \cite{Dzierżęga_2001, Saloman_2007}.
 Such accuracy would introduce an error of about 300$\nobreakspace$m/s in the determination of the Kr ion velocity.
-In this work, the vacuum/air wavelength of the Kr II transition 5d$^4D_{7/2}\rightarrow$5p$^4P^\circ_{5/2}$ is measured with an improved accuracy (34$\nobreakspace$fm).
-For this purpose, the LIF spectroscopy is applied in the plasma of a hollow cathode discharge, normally used as a neutralizer in electric propulsion.
+In this work an attempt is performed to better determine the vacuum/air wavelength of the Kr II transition 5d$^4D_{7/2}\rightarrow$5p$^4P^\circ_{5/2}$.
+For this purpose, the LIF spectroscopy is applied a hollow cathode discharge, namely behind the keeper plate in the plasma region next to the cathode orifice.
+Further investigation is necessary to verify whether the region selected is free of ion velocity drift.